sweiglbosker/ctf/pwnable.tw/start/notes.md

 run < shellcode
 ```

-running throught netcat, it seems aslr is enabled on the server so we need to use our gadget at exploittime
+3. running throught netcat, it seems aslr is enabled on the server so we need to use our gadget at exploit-time

-so our exploit should look like this
+our exploit should look like this

 ```
 stack = (int)send((padding + le(0x8048087))